ADR Explorer

 Browser / VS Code webview |

-Install the skills once and they'll be available next time you ask Claude to draft an ADR.
+Install the skills once and they'll be available next time you ask your coding agent to discover, draft, critique, or model an ADR.
 See the deep-adr README for setup.

 Quick start (npx, no VS Code required)